chipsneutrino/chips-env/README.md

 $ sudo docker push registry.gitlab.com/chipsneutrino/chips-env
 ```

-The build will take many many hours (~3 on an 8 core machine)!!!
+The build will take many many hours (3ish on an 8 core machine)!!!
+Note we use an updated version of GHepUtils.cxx when building

-## Build Singularity Containers
+GENIE which contains additional nuance(interaction) codes.
+All other software implementations are dependent on this change.

+### Singularity containers

 In order to build the default singularity container that is used throughout chips-env use the following commands.
 We require 'sudo' to build the image and push it to the singularity container registry using...